9001/copyparty/README.md

 ![copyparty-thumbs-fs8](https://user-images.githubusercontent.com/241032/129636211-abd20fa2-a953-4366-9423-1c88ebb96ba9.png)

 it does static images with Pillow and uses FFmpeg for video files, so you may want to `--no-thumb` or maybe just `--no-vthumb` depending on how dangerous your users are

+audio files are covnerted into spectrograms using FFmpeg unless you `--no-athumb` (and some FFmpeg builds may need `--th-ff-swr`)

 images with the following names (see `--th-covers`) become the thumbnail of the folder they're in: `folder.png`, `folder.jpg`, `cover.png`, `cover.jpg`